mattbis/writing-guis-properly.observations.todo/README.md

 6) the importance of `no-gui` or `minimal-gui` see: mitigations.

-7) its not actually that complicated you dont need a framework for everything.. there are many examples,
+7) its not actually that complicated you dont need a framework for everything.. there are many examples, THEY ALL SUFFER THE SAME PROBLEM

 #### constraints - os internals - security and saturation